Society of United Irishmen: Dublin and the Catholic Committee

-From the outset, the Dublin had been distinguished by presence of those described by Edmund Burke as the "new race of Catholics": representatives of the emergent Catholic mercantile and professional middle class.
+From the outset, the Dublin society had been distinguished by the presence of those described by Edmund Burke as the "new race of Catholics": representatives of the emergent Catholic mercantile and professional middle class.
 Among them were prominent members of the Catholic Committee, including its chairman John Keogh.
 With Tone as his accompanying secretary, in January 1793 Keogh had led a Committee delegation to London where they had an audience with the king.
 The Catholic Relief Act followed in April.
-Having only acquired such recognition, many were loathe to abandon the appearance of strict constitutionality.
+Having only acquired such recognition, many were loath to abandon the appearance of strict constitutionality.
 Announcing that there were paid informers in their midst, as early as January 1794 Neilson had urged the Dublin society to re-form on the Ulster model.
-In October there was discussion of a society of sections of 15 member each, each society returning one representative to a central committee.
+In October there was discussion of a society of sections of 15 members each, each society returning one representative to a central committee.
 But the idea of coordinating behind closed doors was rejected on the grounds that "the United Irishmen, as a legal, constitutional reform movement, would not engage in any activity which could not bear the scrutiny of the public or the Castle".

-Keogh's dismissal of Edmund Burke's son, Richard Burke, as Committee secretary in 1792, and his replacement by Tone, a known democrat did suggest a political shift.
+Keogh's dismissal of Edmund Burke's son, Richard Burke, as Committee secretary in 1792, and his replacement by Tone, a known democrat, did suggest a political shift.
 The British Prime Minister Pitt was already canvassing support for a union of Ireland and Great Britain in which Catholics could be freely – because securely – admitted to Parliament.
 London might yet be an ally in relieving Catholics of the last of the Penal Law restrictions, but it would be as a permanent minority in the enlarged Kingdom, not as a national majority in Ireland.
 Even that prospect was uncertain.
 Although tempered since the Gordon Riots, Anti-Popery remained an important strain in English politics.
 Meanwhile, Drennan recalls, "Catholics were being driven to despair" and were prepared to "go to extremities" rather than again be denied political equality.